Ompatil9021/SynergySphere---Advanced-AI-Powered-Team-Collaboration-Platform/README.md

 #### ✨ Unique AI-Powered Intelligence
 * 🤖 **AI Synergy Analysis:** A feature on the main project board that provides an instant, AI-generated report on the project's health.
 It analyzes:
     * **Workload Balance:** Detects if team members are over or under-utilized.
-    * **Skill Mismatch:** Warns if a task is assigned to a user whose role is not appropriate (e.g., a "Design" task assigned to a "Backend Developer").
+    * **Skill Mismatch:** Warns if a task is assigned to a user whose role is not appropriate for it.
     * **Potential Bottlenecks:** Identifies tasks that may be blocking other parts of the project.
 * 🚀 **AI Priority View:** A unique project view that organizes tasks by team member.
 It features a "Calculate AI Priority" button that:
     * Asks the AI to analyze every task based on dependencies, descriptions, and user roles.